maheshg1987/library-api/README.md

 Return `404 Not Found` with an appropriate message.

 ##### Conflict Errors:
-Return `409 Conflict` when trying to borrow an already borrowed book or return a book that isn’t borrowed.
+Return `409 Conflict` when trying to borrow an already borrowed book or return a book that isnï¿½t borrowed.

+## ISBN Rules and Assumptions
+* Two books with the same ISBN must have the same title and author.
+* Two books with the same title and author but different ISBNs are treated as different books.
+* Multiple copies of books with the same ISBN are allowed.
+* Borrowers and books must be registered before borrowing or returning operations.
+* A book can only be borrowed by one borrower at a time.
+* Validation ensures meaningful data is provided for borrowers and books.

 ## Running the Application